patche-v/patche-v/README.md

 🔭 I love ≡𝐺𝑂≡ and like contributing to open source projects in my free time.

-:construction_worker: Currently I'm working as a Backend Engineer.
+:hammer: Currently I'm working as a Backend Engineer.